Taha Hashim

 The biography of Phillip Hughes, written affectionately by the Australian journalists Malcolm Knox and Peter Lalor, is the source of these stories and more.
 I’ve spent the past week turning through it, remembering what Hughes was: a prodigy.

 At 19, Hughes was the youngest to score a hundred in the final of the Sheffield Shield.
 At 20, came a Test cap.
-A few days later, the youngest to score two hundreds in a Test match, at Durban against a pace attack that does not need first-name recognition: Steyn, Morkel, Nitini and Kallis.
+A few days later, the youngest to score two hundreds in a Test match, at Durban against a pace attack that does not need first-name recognition: Steyn, Morkel, Ntini and Kallis.

-A few years down the line Hughes became the first Australian to hit a century on one-day-international debut.
-A year and a half later he became the first from the country to hit a List-A double-hundred.
+A few years down the line, Hughes became the first Australian to hit a century on one-day-international debut.
+A year and a half later he became the first from the country to hit a List A double-hundred.
 He did it his own folksy way with a technique that could upset the prudes, high backlift to go with a cut shot for the snappers, punctuated with a flourish of the hands.

 Despite his obvious talent, when Hughes walked out to bat in a first-class match at the Sydney Cricket Ground 10 years ago this month, he found himself out of Australia’s red-ball side.
-He had been dropped several times, victim to a more old-world style of selection.
+He had been dropped several times, victim of a more old-world style of selection.
 Time and a bit of trust would have unlocked an international batter not dissimilar to Travis Head, his younger teammate at South Australia.
 When batting at the SCG he was pushing again for another shot at Test cricket, a series against India lingering close by.

 This is where the story tragically stops.
 Unbeaten on 63 against his former state team, New South Wales, a bouncer struck Hughes on the neck, the injuries resulting in his death two days later, three days away from what would have been his 26th birthday.

 It remains unlike any other moment cricket has experienced, a tragedy amplified by the innocence of the event.
-Hughes was batting, as he had done his whole life, playing the same game we all play: be it in the backyard, maidan or village green.
+Hughes was batting, as he had done his whole life, playing the same game we all play: be it in the back yard, maidan or village green.
 Those who did not know him grieved by posting pictures of their bats, left out for Hughes, one of those rare moments social media offers genuine warmth.

 Brendon McCullum’s New Zealand were in the middle of a Test against Pakistan in Sharjah when they learned of Hughes’s death.
 He told his tearful players that nothing they would do over the match would be judged, that there would be no consequences for failure.
 None of this really mattered after what had happened.
 They would end up scoring 690 at close to five an over, winning by an innings, changing the way McCullum approached the game.